Dr. Chud: Career

 Dr. Chud began his musical career by playing with Dan Kidney and the Pulsations for seven years from 1987 to 1994.
 He recorded and produced a self-titled album with Sacred Trash before joining Doyle Wolfgang von Frankenstein and his brother Jerry Only in Kryst the Conqueror in 1992.

 In 1995, Only and Doyle reformed the Misfits and recruited Chud and singer Michale Graves for the band.
 The lineup recorded the studio albums American Psycho and Famous Monsters, and the live album Evillive II, before Chud and Graves left the band in 2000.
 After leaving the Misfits, the pair formed the band Graves.
 The band released their debut album, Web of Dharma, in 2002, produced by Chud, before splitting up that same year.

 In addition to his work with the Misfits and Graves, Chud played drums for Joey Ramone on the We Will Fall: A Tribute to Iggy Pop album and appeared on Ramone's solo record Don't Worry About Me, in addition to producing the Sardonica album Flip the Grill.
 In 2003, Chud formed a new band named Dr. Chud's X-Ward, which released their debut album Diagnosis for Death in 2004 on the drummer's own record label Bloodwork Records.

 In 2008, Chud joined Doyle Wolfgang von Frankenstein's band Gorgeous Frankenstein for their second tour.
 On 26 December 2009, Chud and former Misfits bandmates Doyle and Michale Graves took part in what was referred as the Misfits "Near-Reunion" in New Jersey as they performed as an opening act for Danzig, with bassist Argyle Goolsby completing the lineup.

+In 2012, Gorgeous Frankenstein dissolved and Chud joined Doyle's new eponymous band.
+Doyle released their debut album, Abominator, in 2013.
+Chud departed from Doyle the following year.

+In 2024, Chud produced the EP I Hate Horror Punk by the band The Karens and subsequently joined the group.
+In 2025, he collaborated with Ada Nicole Sanger on the single "You're Always Right".

+Film and television

+Dr. Chud has appeared in several independent films, including: